stephenkostas/apostrophe-documentation/tutorials/core-concepts/editable-content-on-pages/layout-widgets.md

       }
     ```

-3. Define what can be in a `two-column` widget by defining it in `lib/modules/two-column-widgets/index.js`:
+3. Define what widgets can be in a `two-column` widget by defining it in `lib/modules/two-column-widgets/index.js`:

 {% code-tabs %}